ember-learn/ember-blog/source/2019-05-13-global-accessibility-awareness-day.md

 ## 30-60 minutes

 - Go mouseless: using only your keyboard, visit a website that you helped build (even if it's just a local build) and try to navigate around the app with only your keyboard.
 Don't have a website to visit?
-Visit our own website (emberjs.com) and try it out- and if you find things that don't work, file an issue or submit a PR!
+Visit our own website (emberjs.com) and try it out - and if you find things that don't work, file an issue or submit a PR!
 - Check the modals/dialogs/popups in your application.
 Do they trap focus?
 File an issue or submit a PR if they do not.
 Not sure what that means?
 Check out [this simple modal addon](https://github.com/melsumner/e-a11y-modal) for a demonstration.

 ## 60+ minutes